entuland/wesh/README.md

 - the bottom-right transparent area never gets used
 - the used texture for each face will actually be a bit smaller (in the "wool-72.png" file the squares are 18 pixels in side, but the texture will only use a 16x16 square inside of it)
 - you're not forced to use any particular size for your texture as long as it's square (I guess, let me know if you find any problems)

+# Changing default colors assigned to nodes

+The file [nodecolors.conf](/nodecolors.conf) contains the `modname:nodename = color` associations for all the nodes that get loaded in a minetest_game world.
+You're free to alter them or to add to this list as you please, just make sure you stick to wool colors cause any invalid color will be replaced by "air".